 - Hi (name)!
 You have an appointment with (company employee name) tomorrow at (time).
 Please confirm your attendance.
 Thanks, (company, company phone number, company Facebook account).

-There are many other ways to compose your message, but the key is to get creative and find the one text reminder that goes best with your company’s needs.
+When composing your text message reminder, the key is to get creative and find the one that goes best with your company’s needs.

 Using a salon booking app is pretty popular among entrepreneurs because they can easily schedule the work of their employees, can manage bookings, their inventory, their sales, and even more.